DEFRA/ffc-demo-claim-service/README.md

 ### Deploy to Kubernetes

 For production deployments, a helm chart is included in the `.\helm` folder.
-This service connects to an sqs message broker, using credentials defined in [values.yaml](./helm/ffc-demo-claim-service/values.yaml), which must be made available prior to deployment.
+This service connects to an AMQP message broker, using credentials defined in [values.yaml](./helm/ffc-demo-claim-service/values.yaml), which must be made available prior to deployment.

 Scripts are provided to test the Helm chart by deploying the service, along with an appropriate message broker, into the current Helm/Kubernetes context.